Kene-M/Anime-Watchlist-Management-System/README.md

 5. Run "databaseSetup.py" through the command line (This file contains everything necessary to create the schema for the database and tables along with inserting some rows into the necessary tables):
     1. Type - *cd path/to/directory/containing/file*
     2. Type - *python databaseSetup.py*
-6. Install the sv_ttk package for tkinter through the command line (This is the package used by the source code to create the dark-themed modern GUI):
+6. Install the sv_ttk package through the command line (This is a package that uses tkinter, and is used by the source code to create the dark-themed modern GUI):
     1. Type - *pip install sv-ttk*
 7. Run "animeWatchlistApp.py" through the command line (This is the source code for the database application itself):
     1. Type - *cd path/to/directory/containing/file*